 It’s one of the most vivid signs of spring.
 Swathes of bright yellows, purples, pinks and reds spread their way across Scotland, brightening up the dullest of days.
 That’s right folks, its rhododendron time!

-In 2017, the Scottish Rhododendron Festival will take place at several gardens, venues and properties across Scotland as these lovely flowers burst into bloom.
-Organised by Discover Scottish Gardens, the festival runs from 1 April – 31 May, and can be entered for a small ticket price, a donation or for free.
-Over half of the gardens taking part are opening to support the charity Scotland’s Gardens.
+In 2019, the Scottish Rhododendron Festival will take place at a number of gardens, venues and properties across Scotland as these lovely flowers burst into bloom.
+Organised by Discover Scottish Gardens, this year’s festival will again run from 1 April – 31 May and will feature over 50 individual events.
+Some events are free, or you can make a donation, and some attract a small admission fee.

 Fun fact: Rhododendrons require acidic soil to thrive and some of their natural habitats include the Himalayas, Japan and China.
-Lucky for us, most soil in Scotland is naturally acidic, making it a great place for these beautiful flowers to flourish.
+Luckily for us, most soil in Scotland is naturally acidic, making it a great place for these beautiful shrubs to flourish.

 On a cheerful spring day in the capital, what could beat a visit to the Royal Botanic Garden Edinburgh?
 This iconic garden has studied the cultivation and conservation of rhododendrons in their natural habitats for many years.
 Take a stroll with a knowledgeable garden guide and admire the 260 exotic species which thrive inside the glasshouses.

 How are you celebrating the springtime joys of #rhodofest?
 Share all your pictures with us on Twitter, Facebook and Instagram and visit Discover Scottish Gardens for more information about where to see rhododendrons this season.